Last Updated: November 29, 2022

 Is it a Short-Term, Limited Duration plan, a Sharing Ministry plan, or other limited-coverage plan?
 Is it sold through an association that requires a membership fee?
 If so, it could cover less than Marketplace plans.

-What is the insurance company and is it licensed in Wisconsin?
+insurance company and is it licensed in Wisconsin?
+Insurance Company Look Up is also available.

 How long will the coverage last?
 Will you be able to keep or renew your coverage if you get sick?